Unrepl/unrepl/README.md

 The output is a stream of EDN datastructures.

-To be more precise it's a stream of 2/3-item tuples:
+To be more precise it's a stream of 2/3-item tuples, e.g. `[:read {:some :payload} 1]`, where:

-1. the first component is a tag (keyword)
-2. the second id the payload
-3. (optional) a group id (meant to group together messages)

-The purpose of the tag is to allow demultiplexing things that are usually intermingled in a repl display.
+1. First component is a tag (keyword).
+Its purpose is to allow demultiplexing things that are usually intermingled in a repl display.
+2. Second component is the payload.
+3. Third (optional) component is a group id, meant to group together messages.

 Eight core tags are defined: `:unrepl/hello`, `:bye`, `:prompt`, `:started-eval`, `:eval`, `:out`, `:err` and `:exception`.
-More tags are defined in standard actions.
+More tags are defined in standard [actions](#actions).

 | Tag | Payload |
 |-----|---------|